willtalmadge/joblib/README.rst

 This fork of joblib was created to implemented support for immutable arrays.
-Immutable arrays only need to be hashed once, this allows them to be passed into lightweight functions without having to compute the hash of a large data set again.
+Immutable arrays only need to be hashed once.
+Functions in a data processing pipeline can than accept numpy arrays directly without having to consider cost of hashing the entire array again.

 |PyPi| |Travis| |AppVeyor| |Codecov|